Virtual Credit Card Account Numbers: What You Need to Know

 If your virtual number does get stolen or compromised, you don't have to worry about your permanent credit card number being compromised.

 With the prevalence of identity theft and data breaches, this is the right time to be thinking of ways to add more security to your financial tools.

 If virtual account numbers are so useful, why haven't many people heard of them?
 In a word, availability.

-There are only two major U.S. credit card issuers that are currently providing virtual account numbers for free: Bank of America and Citi.
+There are only two major U.S. credit card issuers that are currently providing virtual account numbers for free: Capital One and Citi.

 Virtual Account Numbers from Citi

 Citi also offers virtual account numbers and they offer it to most of their credit card customers.
-Like Bank of America, you can find it by logging into your account and searching for the Citi virtual account number feature.
+You can find it by logging into your account and searching for the Citi virtual account number feature.